stackhpc/.github/SECURITY.md

 ## Reporting a Vulnerability

-Thank you for taking the time to improve StackHPC open sourcec projects.
+Thank you for taking the time to improve StackHPC open source projects.

-We take security issues seriously and appreciate your time and efforts in making our open source projects safer through coordinated vulnerability disclosure.
+We take security issues seriously and appreciate your time and efforts in making our code safer through coordinated vulnerability disclosure.

-If you believe you have found a security vulnerability in this repository, please use the built-in **"Report a vulnerability"** feature to notify us privately:
+If you believe you have found a security vulnerability in any StackHPC repository, please use email secalert@stackhpc.com to notify us privately.
-1. Navigate to the **Security** tab at the top of this repository.
-2. Click on the **"Report a vulnerability"** button.
-3. Fill out the form with details about the vulnerability and submit it.

-This ensures that only repository maintainers and authorized personnel can view the report.

 ### What to Include in Your Report
 To help us address the issue effectively, please include: